Ethnic nationalism: Stateless and Anti-imperial nationalism

+Stateless nationalism is frequently categorized as a variant of ethnic nationalism, as it primarily arises from minority or oppressed ethnic groups seeking self-determination or separatism within multi-national states.
+Unlike the nationalism of established states, which may use ethnicity for exclusion, stateless nationalism often functions as a mechanism for cultural preservation and political liberation.

+During the era of New Imperialism, many decolonization movements in Asia and Africa adopted ethno-nationalist frameworks to mobilize populations against colonial powers.
+In many contemporary contexts, anti-imperialist movements continue to employ ethnic nationalism as a defensive response to "imperial" states that often mask their dominance under the guise of civic nationalism.
+For example, movements in Kurdistan, Tibet, and among Indigenous peoples often define their national identity through shared lineage and language to resist forced cultural assimilation by a dominant state apparatus.

 Contemporary examples

 In the context of the Mapuche conflict, the Coordinadora Arauco-Malleco (CAM) presents a strictly ethno-nationalist demand.

 Ethnic nationalism is present in many states' immigration policies in the form of repatriation laws.
 Armenia, Bosnia and Herzegovina, Bulgaria, Croatia, Finland, Germany, Hungary, Ireland, Israel, Serbia and Turkey provide automatic or rapid citizenship to members of diasporas of their predominant ethnic group, if desired.